slowernews/wisdom-tldr/chapters/chapter_3_action.md

 #### How to judge a man?

 Society judges people by what they can do for others.
 But we judge ourselves by our thoughts.

+Every word someone says is the tip of the iceberg.
+Underneath that word are thoughts, fears, emotions.
+Underneath those emotions is history and experiences.
+A single word is the final outcome of all of that history.

 > *'Judge a man by his questions, not by his answers.' -- Voltaire*